allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 ### System calls

-Before going further, it is crucial to explain what a *system calls* is and how the usage of system calls affects performance.
+Before going further, it is crucial to explain what a *system call* is and how the usage of system calls affects performance.
 According to Wikipedia a *[system call](http://en.wikipedia.org/wiki/System_call)* can be defined as follows:

 > In computing, a system call is how a **program requests a service from an operating system's kernel**.
 This may